Little Stretton, Shropshire

-Little Stretton is a village in Shropshire, England.
+Little Stretton is a village and former civil parish, now in the parish of Church Stretton, in the Shropshire district, in the ceremonial county of Shropshire, England.
+In 1961 the parish had a population of 80.
+Little Stretton became a civil parish in 1899 being formed from Church Stretton, on 1 April 1966 the parish was abolished and merged with Church Stretton.

 It is located in the Shropshire Hills Area of Outstanding Natural Beauty between the Long Mynd and Ragleth Hill.
-Lying on the B5477 south of the market town of Church Stretton (and is part of the civil parish of that town); similarly, the small village of All Stretton lies to the north of Church Stretton on the same road.
+Lying on the B5477 south of the market town of Church Stretton; similarly, the small village of All Stretton lies to the north of Church Stretton on the same road.
 A milestone in the centre of the village on the B5477, which is called Ludlow Road at this point, indicates that Ludlow is 14 mi away, to the south.
 The centre of Church Stretton is 1.3 mi away via the B5477.

-The River Ashes Hollow runs through the village and it is a popular place to begin walks up the Long Mynd.
+The Quinny Brook runs from Ashes Hollow through the village and it is a popular place to begin walks up the Long Mynd.
 The village lies between 590 and 616 feet above sea level.
 Ragleth Hill lies immediately to the east of the village, on the other side of the Welsh Marches Line and A49.
 Little Stretton once had its own railway halt: Little Stretton Halt railway station.

 To the southwest are the hamlets of Minton and Hamperley, which are part of Church Stretton parish and are included within the parish ward of Little Stretton.
-Little Stretton was previously a civil parish itself, but the whole parish merged with that of Church Stretton and a large part of All Stretton, to form the modern-day parish of Church Stretton, which is sometimes referred to as "Church Stretton and Little Stretton".
+The modern-day parish of Church Stretton is sometimes referred to as "Church Stretton and Little Stretton".